teamdigitale/innovazione.gov.it-site/_posts/2020-08-22-speech-paola-pisano-rimini-meeting.md

 Let's start from the facts.
 As Mario Draghi, the authoritative economist and former President of the European Central Bank, has pointed out here at the Meeting: "Il debito creato con la pandemia è senza precedenti e dovrà essere ripagato principalmente da coloro che sono oggi i giovani.
 E’ nostro dovere far sì che abbiano tutti gli strumenti per farlo".
 One of these tools must certainly be an adequate ability to work with new technologies.

 There is a book _Scuola di Religione (School of Religion)_ the title of which may seem to lead us away from our theme.
-As many know, it is a Father Giussani's book.
+As many know, Father Giussani is the author.
 He wrote:

 "Let’s take a student who, for whatever reason, doesn't like maths and therefore never put any effort into studying the subject.
 He will never understand what his mathematical abilities truly are.
 If conversely, he begins to put the effort into studying maths, he may as well realize to have above-average abilities in that subject.
 The only action unveils talent and human character." (_Scuola di Religione, p.
 7_).

 Indeed, in Italy, we must do more to promote, unleash, exploit the technical and scientific talent of our young people.